 To appeal to a wide variety of Banff visitors, these popular Banff hiking trails have been groomed to remove large rocks and tree roots making it easy to hike in your everyday shoes.

-Sorry for the lack of pictures of me modeling normal shoes on a hiking trail.
+Sorry for the lack of pictures of me wearing normal shoes on a hiking trail.
 I can’t find a single instance where I wore normal shoes on a hiking trail in Banff.
 I just don’t do it.

-Hiking Shoes
+Hiking Shoes for Most Banff Hikes

 A good pair of hiking shoes is the best bet for most hikers in Banff.
 The best hiking shoes are lightweight, waterproof and have grips made for hiking in Banff’s mountainous hiking terrain.
 Due to their comfort and versatility, I estimate that we wear hiking shoes on over 70% of our Banff hikes.